AnaghSharma/anaghsharma.github.io/_posts/2018-06-20-state-of-stateful-ui.md

 ---

 ###### **OVERVIEW**
 You must be wondering why the title of this post is like this.
-A couple of months ago I started working on [this macOS app](https://github.com/AnaghSharma/Carol){:target="_blank"}{:.active}.
+A couple of months ago I started working on [this macOS app](https://github.com/AnaghSharma/Carol){:target="_blank" aria-label="View Carol on GitHub"}{:.active .font-medium}.
 Everything was going fine initially as I had only one UI state which was the one showing content to the user.
 As I had no prior experience designing and building apps for macOS, I was unaware of any architecture that could ease up the process of showing different UI states.
 When the time came to incorporate the other UI states namely empty and the error state, I could not do so as I had only one View and an associated ViewController.
 I did not want to add a separate ViewController for every UI state.
 What I wanted was a way to load a View into existing ViewController depending on the current UI state.

 <br>
 It could have been done with the help of dreary if/else conditional statements ladder and a couple of boolean variables.
 So if the song does not have any lyrics (i.e. it is instrumental), the code must hide everything else (the UI elements for content view and error view) and show only the empty state UI elements.